vmiklos/turtle-cpm/guide/src/usage.md

 ## TOTP support

-TOTP is one from of Two-Factor Authentication (2FA), currently used by many popular websites (Facebook, Twitter, etc).
+TOTP is one from of Two-Factor Authentication (2FA), currently used by many popular websites (Facebook, Mastodon, etc).
 Once a website asks you to scan a QR code for [TOTP](https://en.wikipedia.org/wiki/Time-based_one-time_password) purposes, just ask for the TOTP shared secret and then add it to cpm using: